 You can prototype an app in software, which is accessible via your browser.
 There are some of the pretty good apps on the market to do it:

-UXPin – is a design platform that makes it easy to go from static design to fully animated prototypes – without any code.
+- Is a design platform that makes it easy to go from static design to fully animated prototypes – without any code.
 Everyone can comment directly on designs.
 Awesome to share/modify designs in real-time.
 Create your designer in UXPin or upload from Sketch/Photoshop

-InVision – Currently, the leader in the category of prototyping, wireframing and workflow platform for mobile and web prototyping.
+- Currently, the leader in the category of prototyping, wireframing and workflow platform for web and mobile app prototyping.
 Most advanced cloud software on the market.

-Proto.io – similar to UXPin, but focused on mobile apps.
+- Similar to UXPin, but focused on mobile apps.
 You can create, animate, share with customers a fully interactive high-fidelity prototypes that look and work like a mobile app.
 No coding required.

-Balsamiq – is a rapid wireframing tool.
+- Is a rapid wireframing tool.
 It’s more about functionality and getting feedback from users, not beautiful UI.
 It reproduces the experience of sketching on a whiteboard but using a computer.

-#3 Prototyping – Look for inspiration like Picasso
+App prototyping – Look for inspiration like Picasso!

 You don’t have to be a designer to create your first prototype.
 There are a few ways to “fake it, till you make it” as a non-designer.
 “Steal” existing designs, but try to copy only the elements that you really like and connect them together by adding your own style.